vmware-archive/pocketchangeapp-cf-runtime/README.md

+# pocketchangeapp-cf-runtime is no longer actively maintained by VMware, Inc.

 (This is a fork from https://github.com/tjweir/pocketchangeapp, but github doesn't allow forking a repository twice).

 This fork illustrates how to use Cloud Foundry runtime to connect to database service from a Lift application.